Sound Propagation Level Calculator

 Air Absorption using ISO9613-1:1993

-As sound waves travel through the air a small portion of the energy is converted into heat depending upon the atmospheric temperature and humidity, however the amount is only significant with high frequencies and long distances.
+As sound waves travel through the air a small portion of the energy is converted into heat depending upon the atmospheric temperature and humidity.

 Find out more